Superconformal algebras and holomorphic field theories: Deformations of theories

 Throughout this article, we have used the term ``twist'' to describe precisely the procedure of deforming the differential, but this term is normally restricted to cases where the origin of the deformation is in the action of the physical supersymmetry algebra on the full theory; this is not necessarily the case for the deformations at hand here.
 The physical origin of the BRST reduction at hand lies in passing from the free to the interacting theory, as we have tried to make clear in~\eqref{eq: squarepic} and related discussion above.
 At the four-dimensional level this is, in typical physics usage, neither a BRST nor a twisting differential, but a general deformation of the differential which induces the interaction spectral sequence of~\cite{BPS-SS}.

 There is, however, a somewhat askew sense in which BRST is, perhaps, an appropriate name even with respect to physics conventions.
-Recall that, in the BV formalism, there is a notion of \emph{cotangent theory}, commented on in~\S\ref{ssec: cotangent} above.
-(Physicists would probably think of a cotangent theory as being one for which the BV formalism can be safely ignored; except for supergravity theories, this is usually the case.)
-In a cotangent theory, the base of the shifted cotangent bundle is the \emph{BRST theory}, in which antifields are not present; when it carries an internal differential, usually due to the presence of gauge symmetry, this is called the \emph{BRST differential}.
+Recall that any BRST theory determines a BV theory in canonical fashion, but not all BV theories arise in this fashion.
+(Physicists would probably think of such theories as being ones for which the BV formalism can be safely ignored; except for supergravity theories, this is usually the case.)
+In such a theory, the base of the shifted cotangent bundle is the \emph{BRST theory}, in which antifields are not present; when it carries an internal differential, usually due to the presence of gauge symmetry, this is called the \emph{BRST differential}.

-However, in the twist of a cotangent theory, part of the BRST differential originates in the twisting supercharge.
+However, in the twist of such a theory, part of the BRST differential originates in the twisting supercharge.
 (This is one origin of the overlap in nomenclature.)
-When supersymmetry is realized off-shell through the use of an auxiliary-field formalism, the twisted theory is still a cotangent theory; the auxiliary fields may be eliminated via their equations of motion.
+When supersymmetry is realized off-shell through the use of an auxiliary-field formalism, the twisted theory still arises from a BRST theory, and twisting can be performed just at the BRST level.
+The auxiliary fields may then be eliminated via their equations of motion.
 However, after eliminating auxiliary fields, the BRST differential (really, the twisting supercharge) \emph{may depend on interaction terms}---in particular, on superpotential terms---in its action on the component fields.
 This is the sense in which the introduction of interactions may be thought of as a deformation of the differential, even without passing to the BV formalism (where the action functional is encoded in the BV differential in any case).

 We see no possible choice of nomenclature that does not lead to some confusion or break with tradition, and hope that this remark makes readers sufficiently aware of the existing semantic burden.
 However, the specific example of two-dimensional BRST reduction we consider below is an example both of a free-to-interacting deformation and of a Chevalley--Eilenberg differential; the theory is the twist of a two-dimensional (0,2) theory with purely gauge interactions. \end{rmk}